 Like other places in Laos, Vientiane also practices the midnight curfew.
 However, some locations do stay open until late.
 In the case of Vientiane nightlife, this means that the party life will die out at 2 or 3 am.

-For other late-night parties in Vientiane, check places such as Moonlight Lounge, Easy Bar or Samlo Pub.
-For the LGBTIQ community, CCC Bar is the only gay bar in Laos capital!
+For other late-night parties in Vientiane, check places such as Moonlight Lounge, Easy Bar, or Samlo Pub.
+LGBTIQ community can have fun in CCC Bar, the only gay bar in Laos capital!

 14. Day trips from Vientiane